alphagov/govuk-design-system/src/components/task-list/index.md

 Users can only move on from the task list when all tasks are shown as ‘Completed’.

-Read the [complete multiple tasks pattern guidance](/patterns/complete-multiple-tasks/) for more information on how to use the task list within a service.
+Read the [Complete multiple tasks pattern guidance](/patterns/complete-multiple-tasks/) for more information on how to use the task list within a service.

 ### Tasks